gneyal/Elastico/README.md

 2. Set up Apple.elastico\_index\_name (optional - defaults to your class name followed by Rail.env; here it will be apples_development).

 3. Set up Apple.elastico\_type\_name (optional - defaults to your class name; here it will be Apple).

+4. Run Apple.elastico_import_all to import all your data.

 Use it.
 -------